 - Narcissistic Personality Disorder

 - Relationship Issues

 My approach to psychotherapy combines what I have learned in my formal education as a psychologist, in 40 years of working with my patients, in my own ongoing continuing education as a psychologist, and in many years of personal psychotherapy for myself.

-In a recent paper, fellow Nashville psychologist Tom Neilson, Psy.D., wrote insightfully about why patients come for psychotherapy.
+In a recent paper, fellow Nashville psychologist Tom Neilson, Psy.D., wrote insightfully about why patients come for individual counseling and psychotherapy.
 He stated that patients “come to us with maps of the world that make their lives difficult.
 Their maps are narrow, out of date, and inaccurate, and they cause suffering.
 The most common map that brings people to therapy is one that represents the (patient) as flawed, deficient, and inadequate.
 Other problematic maps include those that see the world as a fundamentally unsafe or uncaring place, and those that view others as untrustworthy and uncaring.
 (Some patients) come to us with narcissistic maps that represent the self as superior and others as inferior.”

 The relationship with your therapist is key for psychotherapy to be successful.
 It is crucial to have a therapist with whom you feel comfortable, and in whom you can place your trust and confidence.
 I will work with you towards understanding yourself in deeper ways.
 The process at times can include upsetting feelings and periods of turbulence.

-Psychotherapy has been shown to have benefit for most people who undertake it.
+Psychotherapy with individual counseling has been shown to have benefit for most people who undertake it.
 Therapy often leads to a significant reduction in feelings of distress, to improvements in relationships, and to resolution of specific problems.
 The effectiveness of psychotherapy usually results from a combination of the therapeutic relationship, intellectual understanding, and emotional expression.

 - Buddhism and Psychotherapy: Developing a Non-Judging Mind